 Have you heard of the break-through therapy, Eye Movement Desensitization, and Reprocessing (EMDR)?
 American psychologist and educator, Francine Shapiro developed it in the early 1990s.
 In 2012 Shapiro released a self-help book to help the public access her theory and processes.
 In Getting Past Your Past: Take Control of Your Life with Self-Help Techniques from EMDR, Shapiro simplifies her and her research team’s key concepts and processes.

 In 2001 I was trained in EMDR basics.
-In 2015 I took an online program.
-Then, recently I dived into six days of a refresher program from Canada’s EMDR trainer, Sue Genest.
+In 2015 I took an online program and in 2017, I dived into six days of a refresher program from Canada’s EMDR trainer, Sue Genest.
 By 2020 I became certified in another technique, with some EMDR elements, called Finding Joy–Trauma Treatment Techniques with Dr. Teeya Scholten.

 Shapiro’s work has spread across the world helping over two million people.
 In Canada alone, there are over 625 trained and registered EMDR therapists.
 EMDR is known to effectively address traumatic and painful experiences such as undue anxiety, anger, sadness, fear, depression, sleep issues and disturbing flashbacks.
-Typically, it requires fewer sessions than traditional therapies to support a client to reach a resolution.
+Typically, it requires fewer sessions than traditional therapies to support a client to reach issue resolution.

 EMDR incorporates current brain research, core beliefs, body awareness, and, mindfulness.
-For sure, you know that when you are triggered into a fight, flight or freeze response that your brain functioning is hijacked.
+For sure, you know that when you are triggered into a fight, flight or freeze (collapse) response that your brain functioning is hijacked.
 You are unable to think clearly or problem solve.
 You are emotionally pulled back to a painful and past experience.
 EMDR helps your brain complete and process those past disturbing events.
 Consequently, you can be more present in the moment.

 Basic Concepts in Getting Past Your Past